To answer my headline simply: no, Ahrar a-Sham’s leadership is not what anybody in the West means by “moderate” Syrian rebels that could be supported.

 It should be noted that Ahrar has been publicly moderating.
 Ahrar was involved in the anti-ISIS rebel offensive in January 2014 and in the summer of 2014 Ahrar warned al-Qaeda against any effort to set up an “Emirate“.
 On May 17, 2014, Ahrar signed the “Revolutionary Covenant,” a document that “might as well be issued by a secular group“.
 Ahrar’s former leader, Hassan Abboud, was a personal example of the struggle between the “pure” Salafis and the nationalist-Salafis within Ahrar.
 It is a rare Salafist who can dodge the question of the Caliphate by saying his intention is an Islamic government in Syria, but that over time he hopes Muslims will see sense and move towards unity—like the European Union!
 Rare, too, that Salafis quote Mrs. Thatcher:

-After Ahrar’s leadership was killed there was much RUMINT that the new leadership, Hashem al-Sheikh (Abu Jabbar) and his deputy and military chief Abu Saleh Tahan, was more hardline, but that has not been the pattern.
-To the contrary, there are signs of increased alienation between Ahrar’s and Nusra’s leaderships.
+After Ahrar’s leadership was killed there was much speculation that the new leadership, Hashem al-Shaykh (Abu Jabbar) and his deputy and military chief Abu Saleh al-Tahhan, was more hardline.
+But there are signs of a trend the other way, of increased alienation between Ahrar’s and Nusra’s leaderships.

 Ultimately, however, the key phrase in Nahhas’ op-ed might be his writing of the “disappointing lack of genuine engagement from the international community”.
 Very few people have spent more face-time with Syrian rebels across the spectrum than Charles Lister, who recently noted that the growing private doubts Ahrar and others were having about Nusra had provided the West a “potentially invaluable opening for engagement with a broader swath of Syria’s armed opposition, to include Islamists.
 Engagement does not have to be a prerequisite for the provision of support, but is merely of value in and of itself.”
 In short, Nahhas’ op-ed is a further demonstration that even the most hardline Syrian insurgent unit still wants a relationship with the West—something regarded as blasphemous by al-Qaeda and ISIS.